Khaltech99/learning/lesson1.md

 Ever built an app that crashes when users lose internet? 📱💥

 I just learned how to detect online/offline status in React Native, and honestly, I wish I'd known this sooner.
-Here's the simple solution that saved me hours of debugging.
+Here's the simple solution.

 When building mobile apps, it's critical to know if the user has an active internet connection — especially when showing an **"offline" banner**, disabling certain actions, or syncing data.
 On the web, this is handled easily with `window.addEventListener("online/offline")`, but React Native works differently.